-This Vegan Blackberry Chantilly Cake is a moist, tender layer cake that is filled with blackberries and vegan whipped cream.
-The perfect cake for berry season!
+This Vegan Blackberry Chantilly Cake is a moist, tender layer cake that is filled with fresh blackberries and whipped cream.
+This cake requires no special decorating tools and is the perfect recipe for cake decorating beginners!

 Jump to: